brainpage/sensocol-clients/README.md

   added encryption support.

 #### Big Picture Design
-Sensocol has to components: the schema and the encoded data.
+Sensocol has two components: the schema and the encoded data.

 The schema is a JSON document that describes the encoded data.
 At the head of the encoded data is a hash of the schema.
 If the server already knows the schema, it can decode the data.
 If the server does not know this schema, it will request